MobileX-CU/VeriLight/README.md

 - ```data```: Videos and reference output for the demo
 - ```assets```: Images and videos used in README and guides

+For our PyTorch implementation of MediaPipe FaceMesh (used to develop our adversarially-trained reenactment models) see [here](https://github.com/Hadleigh-Schwartz/pytorch_facemesh/tree/main).

 ## Requirements and Installation
 This implementation has been successfully tested in macOS and Windows with Python 3.8.20.